Gonzalomarcylabschool/adding-a-linter/README.md

 };
 ```

-To have some super clean code you can add the following instead:
+To have some super clean code, you can add the following instead:

 ```js
 module.exports = {